default value of server_name config is inconsistent between systems

 release notes as well.

-#13 Updated by email@example.com about 5 years ago
+#13 Updated by email@example.com over 5 years ago

 There is not currently a good way to see what the default hostname is set to.
 However, if you modify the client config (/etc/pulp/admin/admin.conf) and set 'host' in 'server' section to 'localhost' then you will get a mismatch between the hostname in the CA and the host that the client is trying to connect to.
 So then when you attempt to login using pulp-admin you will get a message similar to